newsundram2018/WeatherApp/README.md

-Here’s a `README.md` file for your weather forecasting app.
-This file provides an overview of the project, installation instructions, features, and other relevant details.
+Here’s the updated `README.md` file with testing and chat functionality removed:

 ---